stefanheule/smartless/README.md

 # smartless

 `smartless` is a pager that behaves just like `less`, but will show the file (or output) directly to the terminal if it is short enough (15 lines by default).
-For longer files, the
+For longer files, the pager is still invoked.

 ## Prerequisites